 The degree is offered by the School of Business both to its own students and to those enrolled in other GW schools.
-School of Business students enrolled in the program are required to take a second major in another GW school, while those from other GW schools take the program as a second major.
-Having two majors that span the School of Business and another school ensures the breadth and depth of a student's program while integrating the University’s emphasis on interdisciplinary study.
+School of Business students enrolled in the program are required to take a minor in another GW school, while those from other GW schools take the program as a second major.

 Visit the program website for additional information.

 |One critical analysis course in the humanities 1|

 |MATH 1231||Single-Variable Calculus I|

 |MATH 1232||Single-Variable Calculus II|

 |ECON 1012||Principles of Economics II|